keithalewis/math/ep.md

 institute: KALX, LLC
 classoption: fleqn
 fleqn: true
-abstract: CAPM holds for random variables
+abstract: CAPM holds as equality of random variables, not just their expected value.
 thanks: |
 	Peter Carr and David Shimko gave insightful feedback to make the exposition more accessible to finance professionals.